ManuelPeh76/Website-Downloader/readme.md

 ```cmd
 npm run build
 ```
-This creates the app in `.\dist\website-downloader-win32-x64`, containing the app as an .exe file.
+This creates the app in `.\dist\website-downloader-win32-x64`, which can be started by running the `website-downloader.exe`.
-Just step inside and start `website-downloader.exe`.

 <a name="installer"></a>
 ## ⚒️ Build a Windows Installer